USD Real Forte dei Marmi-Querceta

 Unione Sportiva Dilettantistica Real Forte dei Marmi-Querceta, normally referred to as Real Forte Querceta, is an Italian association football club located in Forte dei Marmi, Tuscany.
-It currently plays in the Serie D. Its colors are black and blue.
+It currently plays in the Eccellenza.
+Its colors are black and blue.

+Its name and logo are inspired by Spanish club Real Madrid CF.

 The club was born in 2012 as the merger of U.S.D.
 Forte dei Marmi and Querceta Calcio from Querceta, a frazione of the neighbouring town of Seravezza.